OverallLine5/MobileBandSync/README.md

 It is possible to export the workout database as well as export each workout to Garmin Training Center file format (TCX) files.

-I hope that I will find the time to add some more features like filtering the list of workouts.